izahai/Multi-Label-Classification-with-MNIST-Digits/README.md

 4. plot the learning curves and evaluate the model on the validation and test sets.

-> **Note:** An A100 GPU may require a paid Colab plan and is subject to
+> **Reproducibility note:** The reported results were produced and verified on
+> an NVIDIA A100 GPU in Google Colab.
+Please use the same runtime to reproduce
-> availability.
-If A100 is unavailable, the notebook can still run on another
+> them.
+Running the notebook on a different GPU or hardware environment may
-> GPU, but training will take longer.
+> lead to significantly different results, even when the same random seed and
+> deterministic settings are used.